abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Solution**:

 You can set **Microsoft.IdentityModel.Logging.IdentityModelEventSource.ShowPII** as false to exclude the PII from logs.

 ![disable-pii](../images/pen-test-pii.png)

+> The code block above is already exists in the [startup templates](/startup-templates/index.md).

 ### Path Traversal [Risk: High] - False Positive